Blackmoon Market Cap Achieves $2.55 Million (BMC)

-Blackmoon (BMC) traded flat against the U.S. dollar during the 1-day period ending at 19:00 PM E.T. on June 23rd.
-During the last week, Blackmoon has traded flat against the U.S. dollar.
-One Blackmoon coin can now be bought for about $0.0472 or 0.00000075 BTC on major exchanges.
-Blackmoon has a total market cap of $2.55 million and approximately $757.00 worth of Blackmoon was traded on exchanges in the last 24 hours.
+Blackmoon (BMC) traded flat against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on June 28th.
+One Blackmoon coin can now be bought for approximately $0.0472 or 0.00000075 BTC on major cryptocurrency exchanges.
+In the last seven days, Blackmoon has traded flat against the U.S. dollar.
+Blackmoon has a market cap of $2.55 million and approximately $757.00 worth of Blackmoon was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.